 SAML is managed by the Organization for the Advancement of Structured Information Standards (OASIS).
 It’s an important component that enables users to access multiple apps, services or websites via a single login process.
 Identity and authentication levels are shared across different systems and services using the SAML protocol to request, receive, and format identification data.

 Both OIDC and SAML are trusted identity protocols.
 They allow users to be authenticated, transferring user information safely from the system responsible for the authentication, the Identity Provider (IdP), to the app or service the end-user is attempting to access.
-A key way to allow for this form of Single Sign-On (SSO) is to establish trust between the application and the IdP.
+A key way to allow for this form of SSO is to establish trust between the application and the IdP.

-SAML and OIDC are core protocols utilized in all kinds of SSO solutions, regardless of the nature of the app or website.
+SAML and OIDC are core protocols utilized in all kinds of SSO providers, regardless of the nature of the app or website.
 SSO solutions create a system where users are only required to authenticate once with the IdP.
 Following the authentication, they should be able to access any one of the apps configured to trust the IdP.
-Read more in our comprehensive SSO guide.

 The fundamental login flow for OIDC and SAML is as follows:

-If the user directly accesses the application before logging into the Identity Provider (IdP), the login flow will be a little different.
+If the user directly accesses the application before logging into the IdP, the login flow will be a little different.
 It will look as follows:

 Both protocols attain the same end goal.
 However, the methodology used to authenticate users in terms of technology, capacity and method changes.